silverstripe/silverstripe-totp-authenticator/README.md

  - Create a new issue
  - Describe the steps required to reproduce your issue, and the expected outcome.
 Unit tests, screenshots and screencasts can help here.
- - Describe your environment as detailed as possible: SilverStripe version, Browser, PHP version, Operating System, any installed SilverStripe modules.
+ - Describe your environment as detailed as possible: Silverstripe version, Browser, PHP version, Operating System, any installed Silverstripe modules.

 Please report security issues to the module maintainers directly.
 Please don't file security issues in the bug tracker.